On the Cauchy problem for backward stochastic partial differential equations in H\"{o}lder spaces: BSPDEs with space-variable coefficients

-Then, we have from Theorem \ref{prior_est_2} the following estimate
+Then we have from Theorem \ref{priorest2} the following estimate:

-Thus, we obtain the following inverse inequality
+Thus, we obtain the following inverse inequality:

-Theorem \ref{exist_1} implies that $\Pi_1$ is onto.
-Then, in view of the method of continuity in Gilbarg and Trudinger \cite[Theorem 5.2, page 75]{Gilbarg_2001}, $\Pi_{\tau}$ is also onto for all $\tau \in [0,1)$.
+Theorem \ref{exist1} implies that $\Pi_1$ is onto.
+Then, in view of the method of continuation in Gilbarg and Trudinger \cite{Gilbarg2001}, Theorem~5.2, page~75, $\Pi_{\tau}$ is also onto for all $\tau\in [0,1)$.
 In particular, $\Pi_0$ is onto.
-The desired result follows. \end{proof}
+The desired result follows. \end{pf}